 - Typos.
 Sometimes sellers abbreviate words to make them fit in the title or don’t adequately edit their copy, and you could be the sales-making beneficiary of it.
 If buyers are skipping over these listings because of misspellings, whether they’re turned off by it or simply can’t find the listings, you could find a seller very happy to move a product.

-To automate things, you might consider using dropshipping software such as Dropified.
+To automate things, you might consider using dropshipping software such as Salehoo or Dropified.

 Where to Find These Magical Listings